 Treat your maskne at bedtime

 Keep your pores unclogged and fight bacteria and yeast at night.
 Wash with an acne treating cleanser that contains salicylic acid (which penetrates well into oily pores to unclog them) such as my Foaming Acne Treatment Cleanser followed by applying my Acne Treatment Pads.
 If you have Pityrosporum type of fungal acne, use a pyrithione zinc soap as face wash.

 Apply benzoyl peroxide to pimples or acne prone areas.
 This is the best way to treat and reduce the acne causing bacteria called C. acnes (formerly P. acnes).
 Use 2.5% benzoyl peroxide, which is equally effective as higher concentrations but less irritating.
 Find this in an alcohol free cream in my Benzoyl Peroxide 2.5% Cream.

-Get my Acne Wash, Pads and Benzoyl Peroxide in my Ultimate Acne Solutions Kit.
+Get my Acne Wash, Benzoyl Peroxide and Daily Face Cream in my Ultimate Acne Solutions Kit.
 This is the skin care you expect from a dermatologist, made in an FDA regulated lab of the purest medicated ingredients.

 Add the Calming Zinc if you also have Pityrosporum folliculitis and alternate it with the Foaming Acne Wash.

 Dermatologist's 7 additional tips to treat maskne and skin problems under your face mask